RTimal/DrawingBoard/README.md

 Simple real time drawing with others + chat using socket.io and node.js

 Steps

-1. Install node.js and download all 3 repos (chat, drawing, main) Do NPM install on all three directories.
+1. Install node.js and download all 3 repos (chat, drawing, main) run NPM install from command line in all three directories.

 2. Navigate to each directory (chat server, drawing server, and mainserver) after downloading the code from all three repos.